bsmrvl/bsmrvl/README.md

 My name is Ben Somerville.
 I like to write code and then chip away at it like a sculptor.
 Every line of code should be as clean and purposeful as the polished curve of a marble statue.

-Here's a link to my responsive [music website](https://bensomerville.com) (I'm a songwriter), built from the ground up with simple Javascript.
-I'm also a recent [Lambda School](https://lambdaschool.com) graduate in Data Science.
+I'm a recent [Lambda School](https://lambdaschool.com) graduate in Data Science.
+Before that, when the pandemic first hit, I decided to teach myself web design and built this [responsive website](https://bensomerville.com) for my music (I'm a songwriter too).

 _Things I'm good at_:
 - Building fast web apps